Local901/battery-management/batMan/DOCS.md

   * `d 5000`
 * If nothing related to charging has been defined it will default to mode `None` and will free the inverter to do what it wants.
 This is also achievable by charging or discharging with 0 watt.

-#### Minimum charge percentage
+#### Minimum SOC percentage

-* This is a way to overwrite the minimum discharge percentage for a given hour.
+* This is a way to overwrite the minimum SOC percentage for a given hour.
 This action is indicated by `mcp` followed by the percentage that you would fill in in another field in the configuration of this addon.
 This value is bounded from 0 to 100.
 Going outside this range will automatically set it to the closest in bound value.